MobileExperienceLab/OSCeleton-Router--For-Max-and-Max4Live-/README.md

 -------------

 These patches take care of routing all in coming data from OSCeleton in to the Max/msp environment.
-The patches take all incoming OSC data from OSCeleton and route them as send messages.
+<br>The patches take all incoming OSC data from OSCeleton and route them as send messages.
-All message names are derived from the original OSCeleton
+<br>All message names are derived from the original OSCeleton

 What do I need to make this work?